deephyper/deephyper/docs/examples/examples_uq/plot_nas_deep_ensemble_uq_regression_pytorch.rst

 submit and gather asynchronous evaluations.

 The ``stopper`` is an optional parameter that allows to use an early-discarding (a.k.a., multi-fidelity) strategy to stop early low performing evaluations.
-In our case we will use the Asynchronous Successive Halving (ASHA) early-discarding strategy.
+In our case we will use the median early-discarding strategy.
+This strategy consists in early stopping the training if the observed objective at the current budget is worse than the median objective for the same budget.

 ..
-GENERATED FROM PYTHON SOURCE LINES 774-823
+GENERATED FROM PYTHON SOURCE LINES 763-812

 .. code-block:: Python

     from deephyper.evaluator import Evaluator
     from deephyper.evaluator.callback import TqdmCallback
     from deephyper.hpo import CBO
-    from deephyper.stopper import SuccessiveHalvingStopper
+    from deephyper.stopper import MedianStopper

     hpo_dir = "nas_regression"